← Back to IAMAW Governance Hub

 CommuteAir Local-Lodge Visibility

-CommuteAir is the cleaner of the two carrier case studies because its local-layer public filing can be independently verified.
-IAM Local Lodge 2339N identifies itself publicly as the CommuteAir flight-attendant lodge, and the lodge has public LM-3 annual reports for both 2024 and 2025.
+CommuteAir is the cleaner of the two carrier case studies because a local-layer annual filing can be independently verified.
+Local Lodge 2339N filed LM-3 annual reports for both FY2024 and FY2025.

 Current CommuteAir Local Signals

-The local lodge is clearly a real reporting layer, but it does not appear to be where the full dues stream is finally recorded or retained.
-The local figures are much smaller than a simple membership-times-dues proxy would imply, which is consistent with a structure in which substantial accounting or retention occurs above the lodge level.
+The local lodge is clearly a real reporting layer, but its own dues receipts are far smaller than a simple membership-times-dues proxy would imply.
+That is consistent with a structure in which substantial accounting or retention occurs above the lodge level rather than being fully captured in the local dues line.

 National Airlines Contract Administration Signals

-The National Airlines CBA is especially useful because it shows how representation is meant to function on the ground.
-It provides for local grievance handling at each base, district-level participation in the Grievance Review Board, and General Chair access to company departments and facilities for grievance investigation.
+The National Airlines agreement is especially useful because it shows how representation is meant to function on the ground.
+It provides for local grievance handling at each base, district-level participation in grievance handling, and General Chair or designee authority to investigate disputes under the agreement.

 National Airlines Local-Lodge Visibility